ASKurz/recoding-Hayes-2018/Chapter_02.md

 ![](Chapter_02_files/figure-markdown_github/unnamed-chunk-49-1.png)

 Overall, the simulations aren't bad.
-In all three simulated data sets, `govact` tends to veer above 7.5, which is where the original data appear to be bounded.
-But otherwise, the overall shape is pretty close, at least with respect to `negemot`.
+But in all three, `govact` tends to veer above 7.5, which is where the original data appear to be bounded.
+But otherwise the overall shape is pretty close, at least with respect to `negemot`.

 There's nothing special about three simulations.
-Three is just more than one.
-It gives you a sense of the variance across simulations.
+Three is just more than one and gives you a sense of the variance across simulations.
 Also, we only examined the model fit with respect to `negemot`.
 Since there are other variables in the model, we might also assess the model based on them.

-Another method is with the `pp_check()` function. `brms::pp_check()` allows users to access a variety of convenience functions from the [bayesplot package](https://github.com/stan-dev/bayesplot).
+Another method is with the `brms::pp_check()` function, which allows users to access a variety of convenience functions from the [bayesplot package](https://github.com/stan-dev/bayesplot).
 Here we'll use the default settings.

 ``` r
 pp_check(fit3)